 - Tuition Fees

 Established in 1969 and located in Lubbock, TX, the Texas Tech University Health Sciences Center School of Medicine is a public institution that is part of the Texas Tech University System.
-The curriculum at this medical school offers both a three-year accelerated program and a four-year program.
+The curriculum offers a standard four-year MD program and the Family Medicine Accelerated Track (FMAT), a three-year accelerated MD option for students pursuing family medicine.

 3. University of New Mexico